My phone rang yesterday morning. It was the hospital.

 “Dont worry!
 It’s all fine” the concerned nurse reassured me.
 “Melanie is awake and we’ve used a word board and although its very difficult for her she’s pointed to specific words.
 She’s ‘asked’ for you and William to visit!”

-Her sister comes in with William and me.
+Melanie’s sister comes in to the hospital with William and me.
 The wee lad was excited.

 Melanie is understandably confused but comprehends what is said.
 The nurse takes me aside and warns me that she is very emotional, and it’s a concern for them, as it is very draining.
 Everything is happening in slow motion, Melanie acts as if her skin has changed into lead and each movement is an effort.
 She sees William and her face lights up.
 He’s a star, climbs on the bed and makes a fuss and then decides that mummy would like to see a game on the iPad so shows her that, but then gets a wee bit sidetracked.
 The reality of her situation is gradually dawning on Melanie and she is desperately emotional, still trying to understand whats transpired and the effect its had on her.
 The tracheostomy makes it impossible to speak but she moves her lips to try anyway.
 Its all too taxing so I leave with William so that he can go to play with his pals, and Melanie’s sister stays.